stepmfg/ap238/README.md

-# ap238e2
-AP238 Edition 2 Working Draft
+# Working Draft for AP238 Edition 2